dawnbirth/easy-add-thumbnail/readme.txt

 Tags: thumbnail, thumbnails, featured image, automatic thumbail, automatic feature image Requires at least: 3.7
 Tested up to: 4.2.1
-Stable tag: 1.1
+Stable tag: 1.1.1
 License: GPL2

-Automatically sets the featured image to the first uploaded image into the post (any post type with thumbnail support).
+Automatically sets the featured image to the first image uploaded into the post (any post type with thumbnail support).
 So easy like that...

 == Description ==

 **NOTE: This plugin functionality is guaranteed by more than 10,000 active installs.
-But before install this plugin bear in mind that its only purpose is to ADD the thumbnail for you (in the same way that you would do using WP editor), it does not remove ANYTHING after deactivation.
+But before install this plugin bear in mind that its only purpose is to ADD the feature image ID to your post (in the same way that you would do using WP editor), it does not remove ANYTHING after deactivation.
 Before asking for support please read [FAQ](https://wordpress.org/plugins/easy-add-thumbnail/faq/) and [this support thread](https://wordpress.org/support/topic/please-read-before-posting-4)**

-Checks if you defined the featured image (previously named post thumbnail), and if not it sets the featured image to the first uploaded image into that post (any post type except pages).
-So easy like that...

 = How it works? =

+Checks if the post (any post type with thumbnail support, including pages) has already a featured image associated, and if not sets it using one of the following methods:

 1. Dinamically, for old published posts, the featured images are set only when needed to show them in the frontend.
 This means that the featured image is set (only first time) when a visitor loads the page where it needs to be shown.

-2. For new posts, the featured image is set in the publishing process.
+2. For new content, the featured image is set in the publishing process.

-No options page to setup, simply install and activate.
+**No options page to setup**, simply install and activate.

+If you want to exclude certain post type (e.g. pages), you can do it by using a filter.
+See [FAQ](https://wordpress.org/plugins/easy-add-thumbnail/faq/) for more details.

-Easy Add Thumbnail don't add any plugin data to your WordPress database.
-It simply add the _thumbnail_id meta key with the ID of the attachment to be used as feature image (just the same that WordPress does when you set it manually).
+**Easy Add Thumbnail don't add any plugin data** to your WordPress database.
+It simply adds the _thumbnail_id meta key with the ID of the attachment to be used as feature image (just the same that WordPress does when you set it manually).

-Therefore it requires to have attached/uploaded at least one image into the post.
+Therefore it requires to have attached/uploaded at least one image to the post.
 If there's not any image attached to the post, this plugin can't help you.

-Easy Add Thumbnail has not any control over how your featured image is displayed in your site, **the display of the featured image in your site is TOTALLY controlled by your theme**, this includes size, position, display it or not...
+Easy Add Thumbnail has not any control over how/when/where your featured image is displayed in your site, **the display of the featured image in your site is TOTALLY controlled by your theme**, this includes size, position, display it or not...

-= Features =

-* Simply avoids you to set the featured image one by one to every post if you uploaded an image when you did the post.

 = Requirements =